IBM/cpdctl/README_command_reference.md

 The `hybrid_pipeline_hardware_specs` are used only when training a hybrid pipeline in order to specify compute requirement for each pipeline node.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--pipeline=@path/to/file.json`.

 `--model-definition` (<a href="#cli-model-definition-rel-example-schema-ml">`ModelDefinitionRel`</a>)
 :   A model.
 The `software_spec` is a reference to a software specification.
 The `hardware_spec` is a reference to a hardware specification.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--model-definition=@path/to/file.json`.

 `--federated-learning` (<a href="#cli-federated-learning-example-schema-ml">`FederatedLearning`</a>)
 :   Federated Learning.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--federated-learning=@path/to/file.json`.

 `--training-data-references` (<a href="#cli-data-connection-reference-example-schema-ml">`DataConnectionReference[]`</a>)
 :   Training datasets.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--training-data-references=@path/to/file.json`.

 `--test-data-references` (<a href="#cli-data-connection-reference-example-schema-ml">`DataConnectionReference[]`</a>)
 :   The holdout/test datasets.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--test-data-references=@path/to/file.json`.

 `--custom` (generic map)
 :   User defined properties specified as key-value pairs.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--custom=@path/to/file.json`.

 `--tags` ([]string)
 :   A list of tags for this resource.